Love Is All Around (DJ BoBo song): Critical reception

 Pan-European magazine Music & Media commented, "Hard to distinguish from other Euro tracks, DJ Bobo apparently prefers to hold the most different tracks from his There's a Party album for a later release on single."
 James Hamilton from British magazine Music Weeks RM Dance Update described it as "Swiss DJ Rene Bobo Baumann's drily muttered and girls chorused cheesily galloping Euro hit (not the Troggs/Wet Wet Wet song)".

 Music video

-A music video was made for "Love Is All Around", directed by Frank Paul Husmann (as 'Husmann & Husmann') and has a sepia tone.
+The music video for "Love Is All Around" was directed by Frank Paul Husmann (as 'Husmann & Husmann') and has a sepia tone.
 It was filmed in New York City, depicting a story around DJ BoBo and his girlfriend intertwined with footage of various people on the streets of the city.
-The video was later published on DJ BoBo's official YouTube channel in 2013 and by September 2021, it had more than 34 million views.
+The video was A-listed on German music television channel VIVA in March 1995.
+"Love Is All Around" was later made available on DJ BoBo's official YouTube channel in 2013 and had generated more than 47 million views as of late 2025.